higgi13425/ctsu/README.md

 and subsequent reproducible data wrangling to produce a downloadable summary report in xlsx format for each CTSU.

 Future goals include
-- customizing name of output file with name of CTSU
+- customizing name of output file with the name of the CTSU
 - currently only have pre-award reports, future goal is
-- 3 different reports for
+- 3 different reports (filter by rows) for
   - pre-award
   - post-award
   - amendments